theavicaster/crypto-streaming/README.md

   * Moving Harmonic Mean

 * Cassandra sink is used to persist both real-time prices as well as calculated aggregates from Spark

+* Node.js and Express is used to create REST Endpoints to fetch the latest data from Cassandra

 ## Docker Installation